alabut/alabut.github.io/writing/myprinciples.md

 Do instead of sell.
 Enough proselytizing, make something instead.
 For designers, that means to show your ideas via mocks and clickable prototypes.
 For developers, express yourself via working code for a prototype that looks rough but works for a few key flows.

 Just do whatever it takes to build something in an afternoon.
-Don't disappear for a week building out an all-encompassing final product, and do the opposite by building nothing and just arguing at a whiteboarding.
+Don't disappear for a week building out an all-encompassing final product, and do the opposite by building nothing and just arguing at a whiteboard.
 Find that sweet middle spot: build something quickly, have a discussion about it, reject or evolve it, and always keep moving.

 Why the emphasis on speed?
 Nobody has time.
 It's like the old Hollywood joke about a producer yelling "we've been shooting for a week and we're already a month behind!"